|

 While you were growing up, how many times did your mother warn you that reading in the dark will damage your eyes?

-Well, it is time to put this little mom-ism to rest.
+Well, it is time to put this theory to rest.
 You will not damage your eyes by continuing with your bedtime reading habits.
 In fact, incorporating reading into your bedtime rituals is certainly a great way to unwind and make certain you are engaging in reading activities on a daily basis.
 Just ensure adequate lighting to prevent any unnecessary eyestrain.
+Unraveling of this myth resulted from a particular study published by the British Medical Journal.
+After extensive analysis, the researchers did not reveal any evidence that reading in low light will cause permanent damage to your eyes by changing their health, their structure, or their ability to function.

 The eye's ability to process light is a very complex process.
 However, in layman's terms, it is quite simple.
 The pupil, which is actually an opening in the center of the eye, regulates the amount of light entering the eye by expanding or contracting depending on the brightness or dimness of light.
 The pupil's ability to change its size is due to the fact that it is connected to the iris, which is the pigmented circular band of muscles.
 In response to dim light, the muscles of the iris relax causing the pupil to expand to allow your eye to collect as much light as possible.
 On the other hand, if the light is intense, the pupil responds by contracting to limit the amount of light entering the eye.

-Overtime, your eye muscles could become tired you could possibly experience temporary eye strain.
-You may notice symptoms such as decreased clearness in vision, dry, achy eyes, and possibly even a headache.
-However, these temporary negative effects can be relieved by getting a good night's rest.
+If you attempt to read in a poorly lit room, your eyes have to work harder to not only adjust to the decrease in visual acuity but also adjust to the lack of adequate lighting.
+Overtime, your eye muscles could become tired and you could possibly experience temporary eye strain.
+You may notice symptoms such as decreased clearness in vision, dry eyes, achy eyes, and possibly even a headache.
+However, these temporary negative effects can be relieved by getting a good night’s rest.

 So go ahead and curl up under the covers with a good book before getting some shut-eye.
 However, if you plan on reading for an extended period of time, you will want to illuminate your area well either by placing a table lamp nearby or strategically placing a floor lamp at your bedside.
 Keep in mind that the best way to read is to have your light source shining directly on your reading material, not coming from behind which can easily cause a glare.
 Also, be sure to blink frequently, keep reading material the recommended twelve inches away, and take frequent breaks from reading every 15 to 20 minutes by focusing on something in the distant.
 Following these few simple steps will ensure optimal bedtime reading pleasure.